joelmoniz/DepthNets/FaceWarper/README.md

 kp67_depth
 kp68_depth
 ```
-The order of the depth entries is important, it must match the keypoints in the matching keypoints file.
+The order of the depth entries is important, it must match the keypoints order in the corresponding 2D keypoints file.
 All values are floating point.

 ## Implementation details